Are you looking for a low-maintenance pet that will show off your personality?

 Additionally, they require little upkeep—food pellets and occasional misting are all they need!

-For people looking for an exotic pet that’s both visually stunning and low-maintenance, Candy Cane Snails are the perfect option!
+Candy Cane Snails are the perfect option for people looking for an exotic pet that’s visually stunning and low-maintenance.

 7. Milk Snail

-Milk Snails, or Tylomelania snails, are increasingly popular types of snails to keep as pets.
+Milk Snails, or Tylomelania snails, are increasingly popular snails to keep as pets.

 While they’re relatively uncommon compared to other pet snails, such as Apple Snails and Mystery Snails, they make up for it with their curious and unusual traits.

-Milk snails tend to have shell sizes between one and two inches in diameter – usually with bright yellow or orange patterns along the shell spirals.
+Milk snails have shell sizes between one and two inches in diameter – usually with bright yellow or orange patterns along the shell spirals.

-They mature quickly, reaching a maximum size in about 8 months, though some might take 6 months or fewer, depending on the snails’ environment.
+They mature quickly, reaching a maximum size in about eight months, though some might take six months or fewer, depending on the snails’ environment.

-Additionally, these snails require less food than other types of snails to keep as pets and can survive off of a mainly algae-based diet.
+Additionally, these snails require less food than others to keep as pets and can survive from a mainly algae-based diet.

 This means cleaner tanks for beginner snail owners who just get started!

-Though Milk Snails may require special care compared to many other popular pet snail species – requiring higher temperatures that maintain at least eighty degrees Fahrenheit and more acidic water than usual, they make up for this by being social creatures that appreciate the company.
+Though Milk Snails may require special care compared to many other popular pet snail species—requiring higher temperatures that maintain at least eighty degrees Fahrenheit and more acidic water than usual—they make up for this by being social creatures that appreciate company.

-Often, Milk Snail owners will opt to purchase multiple Milk Snail specimens so they can live together in an aquarium since they can become quite lonely when kept alone.
+Often, Milk Snail owners will opt to purchase multiple specimens so they can live together in an aquarium, as they can become quite lonely when kept alone.

 Additionally, these areas help keep them entertained while supplementing their diet by providing more algae sources than most tank setups.